jzhou1318/fa22tapeout-course-dev/_private/index.md

 Action Items:

-* [ ] @kris - consult with @bora re sending department solicitation email.
+* [x] @kris - consult with @bora re sending department solicitation email.
 Send by this Friday, or don't.
 * [ ] @kris / @bora - students need BWRC accounts by Thurs 1/21
 * [ ] @bora - TSMC NDA email
 * [ ] @dan will share editing of CY labs
 * [ ] @avi - design of initial layout lab
+* [ ] @bora - set up dedicated compute machine/pool for students

+### Tues Jan 12, 2021

+Agenda:

+* Dept solicitation email went out
+* TSMC28 update - got new NDA, no EAR requirement.
+Should be distributable soon.
+  * We need to get the 28 HPC content - pending NDA signature, hopefully download tomorrow morning
+* RF Baseband
+  * Have past RTL, old version of Chisel
+  * Student Ryan Lund dusting it off, likely ~ 7wk or more
+  * Was hooked up to ARM, different CPU interface
+  * Could alternately feed ADC data direct to CPU
+* Lecture 1 plan - chip & course overview, Bora planning to lecture
+  * Chip design & tape-out process
+  * Content of our chip
+  * Tools of each section, what we plan to use
+  * Prospective timeline
+* Reading
+  * Send ref to Kundert top-down paper, primarily for analog

+* [ ] @dan adding poll on whether students have EECS, BWRC accounts